 - BCS of 1 – poor (emaciated)

-With underweight, very underweight and emaciated horses, the neck, shoulders and withers are clearly accentuated, and the boney projections of the spine are visible to varying degrees.
+In underweight, very underweight, and emaciated horses, the neck, shoulders and withers are clearly accentuated, and the boney projections of the spine are visible to varying degrees.

 We recommend conducting weight measurements and body condition scoring at least once per month as indicators of your horse’s nutritional and health status.
 Keep a log of these numbers to assess how your horse changes over time and to make adjustments in their diet as needed.